chef/chef/CONTRIBUTING.md

 Announcements of releases are available on [Chef Blog](http://www.getchef.com/blog) when they are available.

-  **TODO**: Can I sign up for a mailing list to get notification of releases?

 ## Chef Community

 Chef is made possible by a strong community of developers and system administrators.
 If you have